 Name: Inventory item No.:

-Substation 96
+'Substation' 99

-Other Names: Type of Item:
+Other Names: Type of Item: Precinct

-Substation 183 Precinct

-Address: Group of Buildings Single Building X
+Address: 1 Hastings Parade, Bondi Beach Group of Buildings Single Building X

-80 Gould Street, Bondi Beach

-Land Title Information: Engineering Work Historic Site
+Land Title Information: Engineering Work

-Lot 1 DP 179374 Thistoric Site
+Lot 2 DP 333877 Historic Site

 Description and Historic Background: When electricity was first introduced during the early 20 th Century, supply authorities took care to promote and enhance the commodities image as a replacement for gas.
-This approach included the design of themed sub stations reflecting the character and architectural qualities of local areas.
-The substation No.183 constructed at 80 Gould Street, Bondi Beach, is designed in the Inter War Mediterranean style and constructed in deep red/brown face brick reflecting the character of Inter War flat buildings dominating the setting at the time of construction.
+This approach included the design of themed substations reflecting the character and architectural qualities of local areas.
+The substation constructed at 1 Hastings Parade, Bondi Beach, is designed in the Inter War Mediterranean style and constructed in deep red/brown face brick, reflecting the character of Inter War flat buildings dominating the setting at the time of construction.
 The building is both utilitarian in its simplicity and notable for its sculptural qualities.
-The substation is of double height with a symmetrical street frontage comprising a square entry with a decorative arch with stucco infill, massive steel faced doors and upper level windows on both sides of the Period: 1800-1858 1859-1880 1881-1918 1919-1968 X 1969-1989 1990-2003
+The double height rectangular prism is detailed with a symmetrical street frontage comprising shallow arched entry, massive steel faced doors and upper level vents screened by wrought steel grilles set to opposing sides of a glazed architectural terracotta cartouche.
+A corbelled and Period: 1800-1858 1859-1880 1881-1918 1919-1968 X 1969-1989 1990-2003

-gate.
-Significance: The substation constructed at 80 Gould Street Bondi Beach is a detailed and good example of the Inter War Mediterranean style and a good contribution to the streetscape.
+machicolated cornice projects from the sheer frontage above the upper level vents.
+Fencing of low unadorned brickwork with steel tube framed wire mesh gates completes the street frontage.
+Significance: The substation constructed at 1 Hastings Parade, Bondi Beach, is a well- detailed example of the Inter War Mediterranean style applied to a building serving the early electrical distribution system.
+The building has aesthetic and historic significance and contributes to the quality of the streetscape.
 Settlement Patterns: Land Grants Private Subdivisions Suburban development Other

 References:

-Photo: Significance: Historic Scientific Cultural Social Archaeological Architectural X Natural Aesthetic X
+<image/> Significance: Historic X Scientific Cultural Social Archaeological Architectural Natural Aesthetic X